Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

 starstarstarstarstar

-Latex proteins NEW
+Latex proteins

 by: Anonymous

-Latex proteins stay in the air for at least 5 hours and stay on hair and cloths.
+Latex proteins stay in the air for at least 5 hours and stay on hair and clothes.
 If any family member go into a room with balloons they can’t go home without showering and changing their clothes

 Click here to add your own comments